-If you consider an item to be of potential importance to your research, teaching or course, and it is not held by the Albert Sloman Library, you are welcome to use the Library’s inter-library loan service, located on the first floor of the library by the Student collection.
+If you consider an item to be of potential importance to your research, teaching or course, and it is not held by the Albert Sloman Library, you are welcome to use the Library’s inter-library loan service.

-Please be selective in what you request as it is expensive for us to obtain items.
-Excluding staff costs, the Library has to pay a minimum of £7 per inter-library loan requested.
-Certain requests are even more expensive with items obtained from abroad costing £15 to £35.
+Please be selective in what you request as, excluding staff costs, the Library pays a minimum of £7 per inter-library loan requested, with certain items obtained from abroad costing £15 to £35.
 The Library does not charge students for making inter-library loan requests, although there is a charge of £4.65 for renewals.

 It is important to allow sufficient time when requesting inter-library loans as it can take several weeks or longer in a few instances to obtain items.
 All inter-library loan requests are processed promptly and many come within two weeks.

 Check our library catalogue first of all.
 We can not apply for items held by the Library, but those which are officially missing or have had pages torn out can be requested.
 Where this is the case, please specify this on your request.

 Fill in one interlibrary loan request form for each item required (e.g., a journal article, a chapter of a book).
 These materials will usually arrive as electronic copies which you will be able to print out and keep.
 On some occasions it may not be possible to supply a particular article electronically.
 In these cases, a photocopy will be supplied instead.